 Eliminating soy from your diet is a bit more challenging than dairy because there is soy in everything!
 Or at least it feels that way.

 There are so many choices compared to just a few years ago.
-My favorite is almond milk.
-I’m going to be honest though, a bowl of cereal just isn’t the same with almond milk.
+My favorite is a blend of cashew and almond milk.
+It tastes great with my cereal.

 There is a great almond milk cream cheese by Kite Hill.
 They also make a ricotta, and yogurt.

 Ben and Jerry’s almond milk ice cream is my favorite, and SO makes great frozen treats with coconut milk.
 SO also makes Coco Whip, which is the coconut version of Cool Whip.

 If it’s Alfredo sauce you are craving, this is a great, crazy easy Cashew Cream Sauce.

 That website has lots of other dairy free recipes you should check out.
 This is a favorite cookbook of dairy free recipes.
 There are entire websites devoted to dairy free alternatives and recipes.

 I love The Big Dairy Free Cookbook for delicious and easy recipes.

 I don’t eat milk products and I have to say the only time that I am frustrated is when I am in restaurants for dessert.
 Most restaurants are really lacking in good dairy free alternatives.